CS-DS-125/125book/source/ValuesAndVariables/Expressions.rst

    x + 1
    len("Hi there!")

+Are you surprised it outputs *nothing*?

-If you guessed *nothing*, you were right!
-Or you might have guessed the code would output 6, 7, and 9, because those are the values of the expressions on each line.
+You might have guessed the code would output 6, 7, and 9, because those are the values of the expressions on each line.
 But an expression by itself doesn't output anything.
-This is a common source of confusion for beginners.
+This is a common source of confusion when you first start to code.

-To see the value of an expression, we can use the ``print()`` function:
+To see the value of an expression, we use the ``print()`` function:

 .. activecode:: expressions02